 She pried it from his fingers and pressed it against her sternum with a shudder and a gasp.
 ‘Mon Dieu!
 That’s cold.’

-The shackle clamped tight round Harry’s heart like a vice, then snapped back toward Gabby like he was hooked on a fishing line.
-A groan tore from his throat as the sudden wrench tugged at something deep inside.
-The light at the end of Gabby’s wand zipped into the sky, then burst like firework into a shower of silver sparks.
-A shimmer rippled away into the distance.
+The shackle clamped about Harry’s heart and snapped back toward Gabby like he was hooked on a fishing line.
+It wrenched at something deep inside, tearing a groan from his lips.
+The light at the end of Gabby’s wand zipped into the sky and burst into a shower of silver sparks, sending a shimmer rippling away over the fields.

 Fleur wrinkled her nose, then sagged a little.
 ‘And done.’